H3rby7/yesticket-custom/README.md

 Zip all files inside the `yesticket` folder.
 (The resulting ZIP should contain the files directly)

-Then follow along with the original's install instructions, just use our own freshly packed ZIP as basis.

-Eg:
 1. In your Wordpress go to `Plugins > Install`.
 2. Select the freshly packed ZIP archive.
 3. Activate plugin
+4. Configure the necessary settings
-4. Use the shortcodes...
+5. Use the shortcodes...

 # Knowledge